Fox Sunday Night

-Fox Sunday Night is the former branding of the Sunday night primetime lineup on the Fox network, which featured a mix of animated and live-action series.
+Fox Sunday Night is the branding of the Sunday night primetime lineup on the Fox network, which featured a mix of animated and live-action series.
 It ran between stints of Animation Domination.

 History

 Sunday Funday (2014–17)

 The Sunday Funday block was created to replace Fox's Animation Domination block, acknowledging that the Sunday primetime schedule was no longer fully made up of animated shows.
 The block's final show was American Dad!, of which was the final episode to air on Fox before moving to TBS on September 21, 2014.
 The initial lineup incorporated the remaining animated series from Animation Domination (The Simpsons, Family Guy, and Bob's Burgers) with the addition of Brooklyn Nine-Nine, which previously aired on Tuesday nights, and the new sitcom, Mulaney.
 This marked the first time that Fox had regularly aired first-run live-action comedies on Sundays since 2005.
 Mulaney was cancelled in February 2015 and was replaced by mid-season replacement The Last Man on Earth.

 On January 3, 2016, Brooklyn Nine-Nine was dropped from the Sunday Funday block and moved back to its original Tuesday night slot.
 The Last Man on Earth would then go on hiatus.
 In their place, new series Bordertown and Cooper Barrett's Guide to Surviving Life took their slots.
 Ultimately, both series were cancelled after one season.

 On September 25, 2016, Son of Zorn premiered at 8:30pm.
 The series would be replaced by Making History on March 5, 2017.
 Both series would also be cancelled after one season.

 James Arnold Taylor served as the announcer for the block.